Randy Couture: Personal life

 Couture was previously married to Sharon, Tricia, and Kim Couture (née Borrego).
 He and Kim filed for divorce in May 2009.
 He continued to coach her and support her MMA career.
-He has three children, including Aimee, Ryan, and Caden “Cooter” Couture as well as four grandchildren.
-He often works with and is the long-term partner of Mindy Robinson.
+He has three children, including Aimee, Ryan, and Caden "Cooter" Couture as well as four grandchildren.
+He often worked with and was the long-term partner of Mindy Robinson from 2014 to 2025.They ended their relationship in 2025.
+Randy is currently in a partnership with Lisa Guarasci.

 Asked if MMA could be improved, he suggested health insurance, retirement plans as well as more equal compensation regarding other athletes and sports.
 He lives in Las Vegas.
 He enjoys hunting.

 In 2012, Couture was inducted into the International Sports Hall of Fame (ISHOF) presented by sports legend Dr. Robert M. Goldman.
 In 2018, he was inducted into the National Wrestling Hall of Fame and was an Outstanding American honoree.

 On October 23, 2019, Couture suffered a heart attack after training and walked himself to a nearby hospital.
 Following a successful operation, Couture made a full recovery.

 Following a racing crash accident in July 2025, Couture had to be airlifted to a hospital with first and second-degree burns.
 He was discharged shortly thereafter.